alejandrokeller/allan_plot/README.md

 # Allan Deviation Calculator

 This Python script calculates the Allan deviation for one or more time series stored in CSV files.
-It supports both normal and overlapping Allan deviation, generates plots, and optionally includes uncertainty estimates and sample counts in the output.
+It supports both normal and overlapping Allan deviation, generates plots, including uncertainty estimates and sample counts in the output.

 ## Features